51 YEARS RUNNING

 In the winter of 1975, two BMA staff members were turning over ideas for how to keep the athletes motivated through mud season.
 The competition calendar was winding down, but the Burke drive to train, to challenge, and to do something just a little wild was still burning.

-“What if, we ran the entire length of Vemont..”
+“What if, we ran the entire length of Vermont..”

-It was the kind of half-serious idea that could only come out of Burke — part training plan, part community builder, 100% type two fun.
+It was the kind of half-serious idea that could only come from Burke — part training plan, part community builder, 100% type-two fun.
 Run the entire length of Vermont, on foot, as a relay.
 From the Canadian border to Massachusetts.

 There was only one route that made sense: Route 100, Vermont’s most iconic road, winding through the spine of the Green Mountains and past every major ski area in the state.
 It didn’t actually touch either border, but that detail was sorted out, quite literally, on the run.